 Although it is preferable to find specialists with expertise of treating BHD, experts are few and far between because BHD is so rare.
 We have designed a range of information pamphlets, a clinical introduction leaflet, and a medical education kit, all of which you can print off to give to your doctors.

 So long as your doctor is willing to learn about BHD with you, there is no reason your health should be put at risk if you can’t find a doctor who already has specialist knowledge of BHD.
-But if you would like to find out where your nearest specialist is, please email us at contact@BHDSyndrome.org.
+But if you would like to find out where your nearest specialist is, please have a look at our interactive map of specialised centres or email us at contact@BHDSyndrome.org.

 Publication date: December 2014